PCMan File Manager

 PCMan File Manager (PCManFM) is a file manager application, developed by Hong Jen Yee (洪任諭 (Hóng Rènyù)) from Taiwan, which is meant to be a replacement for GNOME Files, Dolphin and Thunar.
-PCManFM is the standard file manager in LXDE, also developed by the same author in conjunction with other developers.
+PCManFM was the standard file manager in LXDE until it was discontinued, and it remains the standard file manager for LXQt.
 Since 2010, PCManFM has undergone a complete rewrite from scratch; build instructions, setup and configuration have changed in the process.

 Released under the GNU General Public License, PCManFM is free software.
 It follows the specifications given by Freedesktop.org for interoperability.